Cruising in Greenland's Baffin Bay is a luxury Ponant ship, dwarfed in size compared to a large iceberg floating next to it.

 Le Boreal

 The 200-to-264-guest Le Boreal combines high comfort with adventure.
-Cruising Antarctica and the Arctic, experience luxury, gastronomy, wellness, entertainment and active programming in remote destinations.
+Cruising primarily in the polar regions and Pacific, she allows her guests to experience luxury, gastronomy, wellness, entertainment and active programming in remote destinations.

 Current Deals on This Trip